Gavel-to-gavel Zimmerman trial coverage hints at CNN's new path

-LOS ANGELES U.S. cable news network CNN came under withering criticism last week as it chose to stick with the George Zimmerman murder trial while Egypt's military ousted the elected president, an event teased in a small box during the network's trial coverage.
+LOS ANGELES, July 13 U.S. cable news network CNN came under withering criticism last week as it chose to stick with the George Zimmerman murder trial while Egypt's military ousted the elected president, an event teased in a small box during the network's trial coverage.

 But that kind of choice is likely to be a mainstay at CNN under new boss Jeff Zucker, media analysts say.
 Although audiences may not be as large as Zucker would like, the network has made its big bet on high-profile human interest stories, which might not be to everyone's liking.